elastisys/compliantkubernetes/docs/user-guide/prepare-application.md

 ---
-description: How to prepare your application for Elastisys Compliant Kubernetes, the security-focused kubernetes distribution.
+description: How to prepare your application for Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
 tags:
 - ISO 27001 A.12.6.1 Management of Technical Vulnerabilities
 - BSI IT-Grundschutz APP.4.4.A21